4 Ways Brand Collective Used the Lexer CDP to Respond to Change

 These changes for the better include:

 - A business-wide shift to digital-first thinking: Because the demand for digitally-focused businesses has increased in the wake of the pandemic, it’s no longer enough to have a “digital” division that is siloed from the rest of the business.
 Instead, the entire organization needs to think and act digitally.
-This shift is enabled in part by unifying all of Brand Collective’s channel-based data into individual customer profiles within the Lexer CDP.
+This shift to data-driven retail and ecommerce is enabled in part by unifying all of Brand Collective’s channel-based data into individual customer profiles within the Lexer CDP.

 - Marketplaces as a strategic distribution channel: It’s clear that marketplaces are here to stay, and Brand Collective’s continued success will come from utilizing them effectively over both the short and long term.
 They’ll learn from the way their current marketplace strategies are performing, monitoring sales and customer engagement with Lexer’s easy-to-use tracking tools.